AndriousSolutions/mvc_pattern/README.md

 View’s function, **setState()**, to tell it to rebuild.

 Maybe we don’t want that.
 Maybe we want the View to be solely concern with the interface and only determine when to rebuild or not.
-It’s a simply change.
+It’s a simple change.

 ![view talks to contoller only](https://user-images.githubusercontent.com/32497443/47087650-88a70600-d1ea-11e8-8212-b785485a3dee.jpg)

 ![myhomepage](https://user-images.githubusercontent.com/32497443/47087698-aa07f200-d1ea-11e8-8193-38fc3fca6976.jpg)
 It does separate the ‘roles of responsibility’ a little more, doesn’t it?
 After all, it is the View that’s concerned with the interface.
 It would know best when to rebuild, no?
 Regardless, with this plugin, such things are left to the